ApayRus/frazy/README.md

 `duration` the length of an audio file in seconds.

-`translations` - all avaliable languages.
-Array auto updates every time when someone adds new translation for the material.
-Used for generating links to each translation.
+`translations` \- all avaliable languages\.
+Array auto updates every time when someone adds new translation for the material\.
+Used for generating links to each translation\.

-`revisions` - short info for display revisions list.
-Main data stored in subcollection 'revisions' at the document.
+`revisions` \- short info for display revisions list\.
+Main data stored in subcollection 'revisions' at the document\.

-`created, updated` - assigned to the material when you add your own material or edit an existing one.
-Used for ordering materials and for revisions history.
+`created, updated` \- assigned to the material when you add your own material or edit an existing one\.
+Used for ordering materials and for revisions history\.

 ### MaterialTr